lucasmichot/uuid62/README.md

 #### get()

-Determines if the provided email is unique (dotted or aliased).
+Create a unique Base62 ID from a string, an object or an array.

 ```php
 $uuid = Uuid62::get('lucas@semalead.com');